bash/zsh

 }

-}VS Code uses a different config format (see VS Code docs: code.visualstudio.com/docs/copilot/chat/mcp-servers).
-For larger solutions, set args to ["--default-timeout", "30m"].
+}VS Code uses a different config format (see VS Code docs: code.visualstudio.com/docs/copilot/customization/mcp-servers).

 {